mia-platform/vab/README.md

 - docker with buildkit build engine available to use
 - golang, for the exact version see the [.go-version](/.go-version) file in the repository

-Once you have all the correct dependencies installed and the code pulled you can simply build the project with:
+Once you have all the correct dependencies installed and the code pulled you can build the project with:

 ```bash
 make build